ArvidsRozitis/21-22-MD-Nextjs13/README.md

-# Food recipe aps in nextjs13
+# Food recipe app in nextjs13